 Partition the mesh only into the specified number of partitions, write to file and exit.
 This can be used to pre-partition a very large mesh on a single high-memory node, prior to being executed on a multi-node cluster.

 --use-metis

 Forces the use of METIS for mesh partitioning.
-If Nektar++ is compiled with Scotch support, the default is to use Scotch.
+Requires the NEKTAR_USE_METIS option to be set.

 --use-scotch